Special Gift Opportunities

 Documents of Freedom Fund

-The John D. Rockefeller, Jr. Library collections include rare items of great significance about the American Revolution in Williamsburg and Virginia.
-Among them are a copy of William Stone's 1823 facsimile of the Declaration of Independence; autographs of the signers of the Declaration; published works relating to the debate over American rights; and an original manuscript of Patrick Henry's 1765 Stamp Act Resolves.
-These materials are of inestimable value in illustrating the importance of what took place in Virginia and America from the 1760s to the 1780s when ideas were articulated that justified resistance to the British Crown and a shift in colonists' thinking that ultimately led to the creation of the new republic.
-With an endowment, Colonial Williamsburg plans to strengthen this special collection by acquiring additional rare books, manuscripts, letters, newspapers, treatises, broadsides, diaries, declarations of rights, state constitutions, and other documents that illuminate British and American views during this formative period in America's history.
+The John D. Rockefeller, Jr. Library collections include items of great significance about the American Revolution in Williamsburg and Virginia.
+Among them are a copy of William Stone's 1823 facsimile of the Declaration of Independence; autographs of the signers of the Declaration;published works relating to the debate over American rights; and an original manuscript of Patrick Henry's 1765 Stamp Act Resolves.
+With additional gift funds, Colonial Williamsburg will acquire additional rare books, manuscripts, letters, newspapers, treatises, broadsides, diaries, declarations of rights, state constitutions, and other documents that illuminate British and American views during this formative period in America's history.
 Having funds on hand, Colonial Williamsburg will be able to respond quickly when a document becomes available.

 Collections, Conservation, and Museum Exhibitions